maroehri/ASM-git-Demo/README.md

 ### Git commit

-The command `git commit` is meant to ...
+The command `git commit` is meant to store files that have been changed into the repository.

+TODO: Some more explanations ...

 ### Git status